I have never met anyone who desired to fail in reaching their goals.

 For a season, you can check the box on discipline.

-But if you lack the hunger for success, you are destined to fail reaching goals.
+But you cannot reach your goals if you lack the hunger for success.

 Success does NOT come cheap.